12 THINGS YOU CAN DO TO TACKLE PLASTIC POLLUTION AT SOURCE, TODAY.

 Plastic cotton bud stems are one of the most commonly found plastic items washed up on our beaches and riverbeds.
 Here in the UK we’re flushing them down the loo … in their millions.

 Look out for paper cotton buds when you’re shopping and make sure they go in the bin and NOT the toilet!
-To #SwitchtheStick yourself, visit the campaign page.
+To #SwitchtheStick yourself.

 Yes that’s right – wet wipes are made from plastic fibres!
 So they really must not be flushed down the toilet as they end up blocking drains, causing overflows and ending up in our rivers and on beaches.